mrpogge/UrningsR/README.md

 The package is under development, if you want to contribute please fork the project and submit a pull request to the dev branch.
 The master branch contains the current release version, please do not pull request to that, otherwise it will be denied.

+## About:
+This package contains function with which one can simulate the behaviour of adaptive learning systems, and can analyse exsisting datasets coming from adaptive learning systesms.
+The focus of the package is the Urnings algorithm, and its variants for response time and multidimensional data, but it also includes wrappers for the Elo rating system(?).

 ## Package structure:
 Users going to only interact with high level wrapper functions.
 In case you want to contribute please follow the following structure.